 Steve's plans for this novel, written in 2016 were somewhat de-railed by the snap 2017 election.
 So he called a snap publication the week after the polls.

-It is a contemporary political thriller based on the ridiculous notion of what might happen if a left-wing Labour leader managed to emerge from all the attempts by the media to discredit him.
-What if, as an election approached, he started to gain traction because of a serious downturn in the economy, unrest in the country and corruption revealed at the highest levels?
+What would happen if a left-wing, Labour leader remained popular despite every smear and lie the establishment and their media chums threw at them?
+What if, as the election approached, he started to gain traction because of a serious downturn in the economy, unrest in the country and corruption revealed at the highest levels?
 What if the electorate started seeing him as an answer to their problems?
-How would the right and big business react?
+How vicious would the right-wing and ultra capitalist reaction be?

 Finding himself at the heart of a conspiracy is 30-year-old Health and Safety Inspector, Mitch Miller who falls in love with someone he shouldn’t and gets into very hot water.
-A modern day Romeo and Juliet facing car chases through the streets of Sheffield, betrayal and kidnap.
+A modern day Romeo and Juliet, facing car chases through the streets of Sheffield, murder, betrayal, kidnap and the odd explosion.

 Joseph and Winifred Gales, publishers of the late 18th Century Sheffield Register were giants of our history.
 For their beliefs in free speech and democracy they had to flee to America as the authorities made a move to arrest Joseph for treason – he dared to speak the truth.